vaib-dev/Courses/4-software-engineering/6-software-testing.md

 1. Top-down integration
 2. Bottom-up integration

-We will discuss them deeply in the course software testing.

-3. **Validation testing**: Software validation is achieved through a series of black-box tests that demonstrate conformity with requirements.
+3) **Validation testing**: Software validation is achieved through a series of black-box tests that demonstrate conformity with requirements.
 In validation testing, plan and procedures ensure that:
 1. All functional requirements are fulfilled.
 2. All the required characteristics are achieved.
 3. Documentation is done correctly.

 <img src="https://www.professionalqa.com/assets/images/v-model.png" height="" width="">

-We will discuss them deeply in the course software testing.

-4. **System Testing**: System testing means testing the entire software.
+4) **System Testing**: System testing means testing the entire software.
 The goal of system testing is to see if the software meets its requirements.
 System testing includes a series of different tests to fully exercise the computer-based system.
 Although each test has a different phase, all work to verify that system elements have been properly integrated and perform allocated functions.

 System testing involves the following types of testing:
 1. Recovery testing